-\ The right up/down arrows for ports 5 through 12 are activity LEDs.
+The right up/down arrows for ports 5 through 12 are activity LEDs.
 These LEDs are N/A in the GUI.
+The L/A1 and L/A2 LEDs only indicate link in the GUI.

 Primary-Secondary Tap Mode

 In this mode, the network ports and the primary inline appliance ports are defined by the system for the tap.
 The secondary inline appliance ports will be automatically configured by the system in the order assigned to the tap.
 The secondary inline appliance ports availability are considered in vertical pairs, 5/6, 7/8, etc.